 In times of disaster, financial donations are the best way to aid those in need.
 Cash can be used immediately in response to a crisis, and allows disaster relief organizations to purchase exactly what is needed, when it’s needed.
 Cash gives relief organizations the means to procure supplies near the affected area, which cuts down on transportation time and cost.
 Monetary contributions also support local economies and ensure that businesses can operate when relief supplies diminish.

-The Tennessee Region of the American Red Cross is directly supporting flooding relief efforts in the State, https://www.redcross.org/local/tennessee.html.
+The Tennessee Region of the American Red Cross is directly supporting tornado relief efforts in the State, https://www.redcross.org/local/tennessee.html.

-If you live in Tennessee and want to volunteer to help flood survivors, please visit the Tennessee Voluntary Organizations Active in Disasters (TN VOAD), https://tnvoad.shutterfly.com/.
+If you live in Tennessee and want to volunteer to help tornado survivors in other counties, please visit the Tennessee Voluntary Organizations Active in Disasters (TN VOAD), https://tnvoad.shutterfly.com/.
 If you'd like to volunteer and live outside of Tennessee, please visit the national site for the Voluntary Organizations Active in Disasters, https://www.nvoad.org/

 While many people seek to help during times of disaster, unfortunately there is also an increased risk for scams and fraud.
 Watch out for upfront fees to help you claim services, benefits, or get loans.
 The Tennessee Division of Consumer Affairs can be reached at (615) 741-4737 or online at www.tn.gov/consumer.